ITNerdSpace/jekyll/_posts/2019-01-04-generic-circuits-diagramming-tool.md

 In electronics for example, I have the need to draw circuits, representing all the components I'll use and how they are connected together.

-For example, I did this circuit to to program a 3.3V Arduino Pro Mini with a 5V FTDI chip and a logic level converter:
+For example, I did this circuit to program a 3.3V Arduino Pro Mini with a 5V FTDI chip using a logic level converter:

 ![2019-01-03 15_29_01-_CT_{}.png]({{site.baseurl}}/images/2019-01-03 15_29_01-_CT_{}.png)

 Similary, I enjoy designing harware in Verilog HDL, and again, when complexity arise, I need to decompose the components in modules, and represent how they are all connected together.

 Here's a more complex example, my [HRM CPU](https://github.com/adumont/hrm-cpu), which is made of a bunch of interconnected components: